Home

 • Transurethral Resection of Bladder Tumor (TURBT): Used for early-stage cancers.

-• Urinary Diversion: Post-cystectomy procedure to reroute urine.
+• Urinary Diversion: After surgery to remove the bladder: to divert urine.

 2. Intravesical Therapy:

-• Immunotherapy: Bacillus Calmette-Guerin (BCG) is introduced directly into the bladder.
+• Immunotherapy: Bacillus Calmette-Guerin (BCG) is used in the clinical setting by placing it directly into the bladder.

-• Chemotherapy: Administered directly into the bladder to target cancer cells.
+• Chemotherapy: To be instilled directly into the bladder to affect cancerous cells only.

 3. Systemic Chemotherapy: